IHCantabria/TRANSCLIMA.TC3risk/README.md

 Please cite the following reference when using or modifying any data and routines from this repository:

 - Oderiz, I., Losada, I.J., & Hinkel, J. (2026). *Global hotspots of unprecedented tropical cyclone risk for targeted adaptation*.
-[Journal / Publisher â€” To be updated].

 ---